1952–53 NHL season: Regular season

 For the fifth straight season, the Detroit Red Wings lead the league in points.
 Gordie Howe won the Hart Trophy over Al Rollins, but on the strength of Rollins' goaltending, Chicago made the playoffs for the first time since 1946.

 The first television broadcast in Canada of an NHL game occurred on October 11, 1952.
 It was a French language broadcast of a game between the Montreal Canadiens and Detroit Red Wings with the Canadiens winning 2–1.
 The French language telecast was produced by 24-year-old Gerald Renaud.
 On November 1, the first English language broadcast aired, with Foster Hewitt calling the action, starting in the second period because Conn Smythe was concerned that it would cut into the crowds at the arena.
-Smythe, the Leafs' managing director, sold the Leafs' television rights for a paltry $100 per game.